transcodeninja/livepeer-exporter/README.md

 ### orch_rewards_exporter

 The `orch_rewards_exporter` fetches reward data for the Livepeer orchestrator from the [Livepeer subgraph](https://api.thegraph.com/subgraphs/name/livepeer/arbitrum-one/graphql) endpoint.
-These metrics provide insights into the rewards the orchestrator claims, including the total claimed rewards and details about each reward transaction.
+These metrics provide insights into the rewards the orchestrator claims.
 They include:

 **Gauge metrics:**

 - `livepeer_orch_total_claimed_rewards`: This metric represents the total rewards claimed by the orchestrator.
-It can be used to track the earnings of the orchestrator from rewards.

 **GaugeVec metrics:**

-- `livepeer_orch_reward_amount`: This metric represents the rewards earned by each transaction.
-It can be used to understand the distribution of rewards among transactions.
-This GaugeVec includes the label `id`, which represents the unique identifier of the transaction in which the reward was claimed.
+- `livepeer_orch_reward_amount`: This metric represents the LPT rewards claimed in each reward transaction.
+It includes the `id` label representing the transaction hash.
 - `livepeer_orch_reward_gas_used`: This metric represents the gas used in each reward transaction.
-This GaugeVec includes the label `id`, which represents the unique identifier of the transaction in which the reward was claimed.
+It includes the `id` label representing the transaction hash.
-- `livepeer_orch_reward_gas_price`: This metric represents the gas price used in each reward transaction.
-This GaugeVec includes the label `id`, which represents the unique identifier of the transaction in which the reward was claimed.
+- `livepeer_orch_reward_gas_price`: This metric represents the gas price used for executing the reward transaction.
+It includes the `id` label representing the transaction hash.
 - `livepeer_orch_reward_gas_cost`: This metric represents the gas cost of each reward transaction.
-It can be used to track the gas cost of reward transactions.
-This GaugeVec includes the label `id`, which represents the unique identifier of the transaction in which the reward was claimed.
+It includes the `id` label representing the transaction hash.
-- `livepeer_orch_reward_block_number`: This metric represents the block number for each reward transaction.
-It can be used to track when the orchestrator claimed rewards.
-This GaugeVec includes the label `id`, which represents the unique identifier of the transaction in which the ticket was won.
+- `livepeer_orch_reward_block_number`: This metric denotes the block number in which each reward transaction was included.
+It includes the `id` label representing the transaction hash.
-- `livepeer_orch_reward_block_time`: This metric represents the block time for each reward transaction.
-It can be used to understand when the orchestrator claimed rewards.
-This GaugeVec includes the label `id`, which represents the unique identifier of the transaction in which the ticket was won.
+- `livepeer_orch_reward_block_time`: This metric represents the block time of the block in which each reward transaction was included.
+It includes the `id` label representing the transaction hash.
-- `livepeer_orch_reward_round`: This metric represents the round in which each reward transaction was claimed.
-It can be used to track the rounds in which the orchestrator claimed rewards.
-This GaugeVec includes the label `id`, which represents the unique identifier of the transaction in which the ticket was won.
+- `livepeer_orch_reward_round`: This metric represents the Livepeer protocol round in which each reward transaction was executed.
+It includes the `id` label representing the transaction hash.

 > [!NOTE]\
-> Due to an upstream bug the `livepeer_orch_reward_gas_used` metric currently shows the gas limit instead (see [this upstream issue](https://github.com/livepeer/subgraph/issues/27)).
+> Due to an upstream bug, the `livepeer_orch_reward_gas_used` metric currently shows the gas limit instead (see [this upstream issue](https://github.com/livepeer/subgraph/issues/27)).
 This will be fixed once the upstream issue is resolved.

 ### orch_score_exporter

 The `orch_score_exporter` fetches metrics about the Livepeer orchestrator's score from the [Livepeer Score API](https://explorer.livepeer.org/api/score/) endpoint.
-These metrics provide insights into the performance of the orchestrator, including the price per pixel and success rate, round trip score, and total score per region.
+These metrics provide insights into the performance of the orchestrator.
 They include:

 **Gauge metrics:**

 - `livepeer_orch_price_per_pixel`: This metric represents the price per pixel.
-It can be used to understand the cost of using the orchestrator's services.

 **GaugeVec metrics:**

 - `livepeer_orch_success_rate`: This metric represents the success rate per region.
-It can monitor the reliability of the orchestrator's services in different areas.
-This GaugeVec includes the label `region`.
+It can be used to monitor the reliability of the orchestrator in different areas.
+It includes the `region` label.
 - `livepeer_orch_round_trip_score`: This metric represents the round trip score per region.
-It can measure the latency of the orchestrator's services in different areas.
-This GaugeVec includes the label `region`.
+It can measure the latency of the orchestrator in different areas.
+It includes the `region` label.
 - `livepeer_orch_total_score`: This metric represents the total score per region.
 It can be used to evaluate the orchestrator's overall performance in different areas.
-This GaugeVec includes the label `region`.
+It includes the `region` label.

 ### orch_test_streams_exporter

 The `orch_test_streams_exporter` fetches metrics about the Livepeer orchestrator's test streams from the `https://leaderboard-serverless.vercel.app/api/raw_stats` API endpoint.
-These metrics provide insights into the performance of the orchestrator's test streams in different regions, including success rate, upload time, download time, transcode time, and round trip time.
+These metrics provide insights into the performance of the orchestrator's test streams in different regions.
 They include:

 **GaugeVec metrics:**

 - `livepeer_orch_test_stream_success_rate`: This metric represents the success rate per region for test streams.
-It can monitor the reliability of the orchestrator's test streams in different regions.
-This GaugeVec includes the labels `region` and `orchestrator`.
+It can monitor the reliability of the orchestrator in different regions.
+It includes the `region` and `orchestrator` labels.
 - `livepeer_orch_test_stream_upload_time`: This metric represents the two-segment upload time per region for test streams.
-It can measure the upload speed of the orchestrator's test streams in different regions.
-This GaugeVec includes the labels `region` and `orchestrator`.
+It measures the upload speed of the orchestrator in different regions.
+It includes the `region` and `orchestrator` labels.
 - `livepeer_orch_test_stream_download_time`: This metric represents the two-segment download time per region for test streams.
-It can measure the download speed of the orchestrator's test streams in different regions.
-This GaugeVec includes the labels `region` and `orchestrator`.
+It measures the download speed of the orchestrator in different regions.
+It includes the `region` and `orchestrator` labels.
-- `livepeer_orch_test_stream_transcode_time`: This metric represents the two-segment transcode time per region for test streams.
-It can measure the transcoding speed of the orchestrator's test streams in different regions.
-This GaugeVec includes the labels `region` and `orchestrator`.
+- `livepeer_orch_test_stream_transcode_time`: This metric represents the two-segment transcode time per region for test stream.
+It measures the transcoding speed of the orchestrator in different regions.
+It includes the `region` and `orchestrator` labels.
 - `livepeer_orch_test_stream_round_trip_time`: This metric represents the two-segment round trip time per region for test streams.
-It can measure the overall latency of the orchestrator's test streams in different regions.
-This GaugeVec includes the labels `region` and `orchestrator`.
+It measures the overall latency of the orchestrator in different regions.
+It includes the `region` and `orchestrator` labels.

 ### orch_tickets_exporter

 The `orch_tickets_exporter` fetches and exposes winning ticket transaction information from the [Livepeer subgraph](https://api.thegraph.com/subgraphs/name/livepeer/arbitrum-one/graphql) endpoint.
-These metrics provide insights into the winning tickets of the orchestrator, including the amount won, gas used, transaction hash, block number, block time, and protocol round.
+These metrics provide insights into the orchestrator's winning tickets.
 They include:

 **GaugeVec metrics:**

 - `livepeer_orch_winning_ticket_amount`: This metric represents the fees won by each winning orchestrator ticket.
-It can be used to track the earnings of the orchestrator from winning tickets.
-This GaugeVec includes the label `id`, which represents the unique identifier of each ticket.
+It includes the `id` label representing the transaction hash of each ticket.
 - `livepeer_orch_winning_ticket_gas_used`: This metric represents the gas used in redeeming each winning ticket.
-This GaugeVec includes the label `id`, which represents the unique identifier of each ticket.
+It includes the `id` label representing the transaction hash of each ticket.
 - `livepeer_orch_winning_ticket_gas_price`: This metric represents the gas price used in redeeming each winning ticket.
-This GaugeVec includes the label `id`, which represents the unique identifier of each ticket.
+It includes the `id` label representing the transaction hash of each ticket.
-- `livepeer_orch_winning_ticket_gas_codst`: This metric represents the gas cost of redeeming each winning ticket.
-It can be used to track the gas cost of winning tickets.
-This GaugeVec includes the label `id`, which represents the unique identifier of each ticket.
+- `livepeer_orch_winning_ticket_gas_cost`: This metric represents the gas cost of redeeming each winning ticket.
+It includes the `id` label representing the transaction hash of each ticket.
 - `livepeer_orch_winning_ticket_block_number`: This metric represents the block number for each winning ticket.
-It can be used to track when the orchestrator won tickets.
-This GaugeVec includes the label `id`, which represents the unique identifier of the transaction in which the ticket was won.
+It includes the `id` label representing the transaction hash of each ticket.
 - `livepeer_orch_winning_ticket_block_time`: This metric represents the block time for each winning ticket.
-It can be used to understand when the orchestrator won tickets.
-This GaugeVec includes the label `id`, which represents the unique identifier of the transaction in which the ticket was won.
+It includes the `id` label representing the transaction hash of each ticket.
 - `livepeer_orch_winning_ticket_round`: This metric represents the round in which each winning ticket was won.
-It can be used to track the rounds in which the orchestrator won tickets.
-This GaugeVec includes the label `id`, which represents the unique identifier of the transaction in which the ticket was won.
+It includes the `id` label representing the transaction hash of each ticket.

 > [!NOTE]\
 > Due to an upstream bug the `livepeer_orch_winning_ticket_gas_used` metric currently shows the gas limit instead (see [this upstream issue](https://github.com/livepeer/subgraph/issues/27)).
 This will be fixed once the upstream issue is resolved.